Skip to Content

 Internship Responsibilities

-Legislative offices are unique and they each have their own set of needs, so an intern’s experience varies by office.
-The following is an example of possible legislative intern responsibilities:
+Legislative offices are unique, and they each have their own set of needs, so an intern’s experience varies by office.
+The following are examples of possible legislative intern responsibilities:

 Legislative Research